-The City's elected and appointed officials and citizens considered many factors when setting the 2017 fiscal year budget, tax rates, and fees that will be charged for various City activities.
+The City's elected and appointed officials and citizens considered many factors when setting the 2018 fiscal year budget, tax rates, and fees that will be charged for various City activities.
 Those factors included the economy, employment rates, operating expenses, capital projects and increases in service and state mandates.
-Unemployment in the County now stands at 5.5% versus 4.6% a year ago.
-These indicators were taken into account when adopting the budget for fiscal 2017.
+Unemployment in the County now stands at 4.5% versus 5.5% a year ago.
+These indicators were taken into account when adopting the budget for fiscal 2018.

-The City saw an increase of 4% in taxable valuations for fiscal 2017.
-Receipts are projected to increase by 29% or approximately \$2,321,475 and disbursements are projected to increase by 36% or approximately \$2,748,810.
-The largest increase in revenue and expenditures is due to the mandated renovation and expansion of the wastewater plant with bid letting in spring 2017.
-This will be financed through the State Revolving Loan Fund.
-Estimated costs are approximately \$10 million.
-Sewer rates were increased by 22.5% and additional rate increases may be necessary to cover loan payments.
+The City had a 1% growth in taxable valuations for fiscal 2018.
+Receipts are projected to increase by 155% or approximately \$13,462,424 and disbursements are projected to increase by 44% or approximately \$5,768,689.
+The largest increase in revenue and expenditures is due to the mandated renovation and expansion of the wastewater treatment plant.
+Construction has begun in the current fiscal year.
+This will be financed through the Iowa Financing Authority payable with sewer revenue debt.
+The construction cost is estimated to be \$8,825,400.
+Sewer rates were increased by 22.5% to help reach the rate necessary to meet required loan payments.
 Usage rates were also increased for water, garbage and recycling.

-The property tax levy was lowered .10 to \$10.00 per \$1,000 of taxable assessed valuation.
-The general fund expenditures are projected to exceed revenues by approximately \$77,290, not including internal loan revenue repayments of \$3,711.
-The City has enough reserves to cover the projected deficit and maintain a general fund balance of 19%.
-Water revenues are projected to exceed expenditures by \$3,915.
-This includes internal loan revenue payments of \$43,356 and a transfer to the water equipment reserve account for \$10,000.
-Sewer revenues are projected to exceed expenditures by \$68,959, which includes an internal loan transfer out of \$309,758 and a \$10,000 transfer to sewer capital equipment.
+The property tax levy remained at \$10.00 per \$1,000 of taxable assessed valuation.
+The general fund expenditures are projected to exceed revenues by approximately \$140,123, not including internal loans.
+The City has enough reserves to cover the projected deficit and maintain a general fund balance of 16.5%.
+Water revenues are projected to exceed expenditures by \$8,977.
+This includes a transfer to the water equipment reserve account for \$10,000.
+Sewer revenues are projected to exceed expenditures by \$562,346, which includes a \$10,000 transfer to sewer capital equipment.

-The local option sales tax balance is projected to increase by \$7,376.
-Revenues are projected at \$520,918 with expenditures of \$513,542.
-Included in the expenditures are debt service payments of \$149,963 from Local Option Sales Tax.
-Tax Increment Financing payments for general obligation debt payments are \$923,735 and \$79,934 for internal loan repayments.
-The road use fund is projected to be spent down by \$8,304.
-A project to install cameras at an intersection for \$42,500 is budgeted to spend additional funds received due to the increase of the state fuel tax.
+The local option sales tax balance is projected to increase by \$49,659.
+Revenues are projected at \$530,00 with expenditures of \$480,341.
+Included in the expenditures are debt service payments of \$146,383 from Local Option Sales Tax.
+Tax Increment Financing payments for general obligation debt payments are \$1,086,244.
+The road use fund is projected to be spent down by \$86,967.
+That spend down includes two street projects totaling \$130,000.
+Funds from the increase in the state fuel tax will be used to fund the projects.